 If a child continues to make poorer than expected progress in spite of the strategies the teacher has used in class, the teacher may decide that more intervention is needed.
-Additional strategies will be worked out with the SENDCo (we call this Wave 2 intervention).
-At this point the class teacher and SENDCo will have a further meeting with the parents to discuss the concerns and interventions that will be put into place to support their child.
+Additional strategies will be worked out with the SENCo (this is at Profile of Need level 2).
+At this point the class teacher and SENCo will have a further meeting with the parents to discuss the concerns and interventions that will be put into place to support their child.
+Children will also at this level be added to the School Record of Concern.